finbourne/scheduler-sdk-python/sdk/docs/JobsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_schedules_for_a_job(scope, code, opts=opts)

-        # [EXPERIMENTAL] GetSchedulesForAJob: Get all the schedules for a single job
+        # GetSchedulesForAJob: Get all the schedules for a single job
         api_response = api_instance.get_schedules_for_a_job(scope, code)
         pprint(api_response)